3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 #### Startup

-This event is callend when the [Run()](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.run?view=netframework-4.8#System_Windows_Application_Run) method is invoked; thefore, after the application execution model has been established.
+This event is called when the [Run()](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.run?view=netframework-4.8#System_Windows_Application_Run) method is invoked; therefore, after the application execution model has been established.

-Startup can be of great value when dealing with parameters or if we whant to define some properties and/or datacontext of our main window before it is inicialized.
+Startup can be of great value when dealing with parameters or if we want to define some properties and/or datacontext of our main window before it is initialized.

 The [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.windows.application.startup?view=netframework-4.8) has one good example illustrating parameters handling.

 #### DispatcherUnhandledException

 This event is called whenever an exception is throw by the main UI thread.
-So subscribing to it let we handle the exceptions we are not expected to hapen (not used a try/catch)
+So subscribing to it let we handle the exceptions we are not expected to happen (not used a try/catch)

 It's important to notice that if the exceptions are throw by a background UI thread or a background worker it will never get through the main UI thread.

-So, once we subscribe to the event.
+Therefore, once we subscribe to the event.

 {% highlight c# %}